Yang Dezhi: Korea

 The outbreak of hostilities on the Korean peninsula led to Yang's 19th Army being pre-positioned in Shandong, where it was re-equipped with new Russian arms.
 Yang led the 19th Army, 1st Field Army, to reinforce Peng Dehuai's Chinese People's Volunteers (CPV) in Korea in February 1951 as Deputy Commander of the CPV.

 Yang's forces participated in the fifth offensive against the ROK 1st Division and British 29th Brigade, destroying the Gloucester Battalion during the push toward Seoul.
 In May 1952, his forces were driven back from Chorwon and, suffering heavy casualties withdrew north for reinforcements from Yang Chengwu's 20th Army.
 Yang remained in Korea until 1955, and was overall commander of the CPV during 1954–55.

 Regional commands

 Yang studied at the Nanjing Advanced Military Institute after returning from Korea, graduating in 1958 and being named Commander of the Jinan Military Region, a post he would hold until the mid-1970s.
 Yang's first post-liberation assignment was as Shanxi Military District (MD, provincial) Commander.
 He later rose to command the Jinan Military Region (MR, September 1958-January 1974), Shandong MD (April 1971-January 1974), Wuhan Military Region (January 1974-January 1979) and Kunming Military Region (January 1979-February 1980).

 Sino Vietnam War 1979

-Yang Dezhi served as the commander-in-chief commanding the war actions in Yunnan direction against Vietnam in early 1979.
+General Yang initially commanded the western front during the 1979-91 Sino-Vietnamese War; General Xu Shiyou led on the eastern side and held overall command of the invasion.
+Yang’s successes led to his being put in command of the entire Chinese effort.
+He was promoted to PLA Chief-of-Staff (replacing Deng Xiaoping) a year later, in February 1980.
+Unlike Xu Shiyou, he retained his seat on the CCP Politburo in 1982 (Xu was sidelined to the party Central Advisory Commission).